People will always try to take advantage where they can so you will need to be vigilant to avoid scammers in the music business

 I think we have all had experience with someone in the music industry that leaves us boggled as to how they are still in business.
 Maybe it’s not completely accurate to say that they are scammers but they seem to be highly ineffective at the job that they do.

 You know the type we mean.
-The PR agent who charges you an arm and a leg and gets you 5 new fans in a month or the radio plugger that only manages to get you playlisted on an internet radio station in Antarctica.
+The PR agent who charges you an arm and a leg and gets you 5 new fans in a month.
+Or the radio plugger that only manages to get you playlisted on an internet radio station in Antarctica.
 These are just some of the things scammers in the music business do.
-There are alot of these people/companies out there and it’s in your best interest to do as much due diligence that you can before you part with your hard earned cash for some of these services.
+There are a lot of these people/companies out there.
+It’s in your best interest to do as much due diligence that you can.
+Especially before you part with your hard earned cash for some of these services.

-One of the best ways to find out if a service is worth your investment is by doing a Google search and see what comes up. if others have had bad experiences with them, hopefully they would have posted it somewhere and this will come up in the search.
+One of the best ways to find out if a service is worth your investment is by doing a Google search.
+See what comes up.
+If others have had bad experiences with them, hopefully, they would have posted it somewhere and this will come up in the search.
 Be prepared to look beyond the first page though as the truth can be buried deep.

 The Paper Trail